hunterbrewer04/CSV-to-ICAL-Converter/README.md

-Python Converter for CVS files from ChatGPT to usable ical files for google calender to be implemented into notion.
+Python Converter for CSV files from ChatGPT to usable ical files for google calender to be implemented into notion.